Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Introduction

-Our main contributions are the following: \begin{itemize} \item Setting up a standardized pipeline for training two well-known (but practically any) machine learning models on the solicited part of the CODA TB dataset, comprising $9,772$ cough audio samples from $1,105$ individuals (both TB-positive and TB-negative). \item Applying a cougher-independent $10$ by $5$ cross-validation strategy that prevents information leakage between sets: we apply a $10$-by-$5$ nested, cougher-disjoint, cross-validation scheme, along with a conformal-prediction and calibration set (to select operating threshold and turn raw scores into an uncertainty-aware decision output with an explicit error guarantee). \item Examining acoustic features and fusing them with clinical features, demonstrating their capacity on predicting TB. \item Reporting a variety of evaluation metrics on both waveform and cougher/patient level. \item Quantifying model uncertainty using conformal prediction. \end{itemize} The rest of this paper is organized as follows.
-Section~\ref{literature} discusses related work on TB vs non-TB detection tasks from audio signals.
+Our main contributions are the following: \begin{itemize} \item Setting up a standardized pipeline for training two representative (but practically any) machine learning models on the solicited part of the CODA TB dataset, comprising $9772$ cough audio samples from $1105$ individuals (both TB-positive and TB-negative). \item Applying a cougher-independent cross-validation strategy that prevents information leakage between sets: we apply a $10$-by-$5$ nested, cougher-disjoint, cross-validation scheme, along with a disjoint conformal calibration subset used for operating point selection and conformal calibration (with probability calibration applied post-hoc). \item Examining acoustic features and fusing them with clinical features, demonstrating their capacity on predicting TB. \item Reporting a variety of evaluation metrics on both waveform and, most importantly, cougher/participant level. \item Quantifying model uncertainty using conformal prediction. \end{itemize}

+We emphasize that the proposed baseline is intentionally model-agnostic: although two reference models are introduced, the core of our contribution lies in the specification of a leakage-free evaluation protocol rather than a particular feature representation or classifier.
+Consequently, it applies equally to approaches based on engineered features and to deep learning methods that learn representations end-to-end from waveforms or time--frequency inputs.
+To ensure fair comparison, all representation learning and hyperparameter tuning are performed strictly within the training portion of each cross-validation fold, with evaluation and uncertainty quantification carried out on cougher-independent held-out subjects.

+The rest of this paper is organized as follows.
+Section~\ref{literature} discusses related work on TB vs. non-TB detection tasks from audio signals.
 Section~\ref{methodology} presents our approach, highlights key points, and visualizes our modeling pipeline.
 In addition, Section~\ref{experiments} summarizes our results and stresses the importance of each part of the pipeline, and Section~\ref{discussion} provides a discussion of the results.
 Finally, Section~\ref{conclusions} concludes the paper.